Cruises in Vanuatu

 When choosing your cruise through the islands, take a minute to ensure the charter company offers what you want.

-You'll find both diving trips and pleasure cruises, as well as combinations
+You'll find both diving trips and pleasure cruises, as well as combinations of the

-not.
 Check before booking your cruise.

 You'll find that you can easily explore the waters and outlying islands alike, with equal alacrity.
 A visit to